 - Check your work & concatenate shorter keywords with likely relevant modifiers.

 Step 1: Study Website

 Studying a client’s website is too often overlooked as the first step in an effective keyword selection process.
-Your keywords might generate plenty of traffic, and you can draft compelling relevant ads to gain a great click through rate, but if you don’t have a related landing page to convert those clicks, then we would classify such keywords as orphans.
+Your keywords might generate plenty of traffic, and you can draft compelling relevant ads to gain a great click through rate.
+But if you don’t have a related landing page to convert those clicks, then those keywords are orphans.
 For such keywords, the clicks and your compelling ad text will all add up to bounces.
 Better never to have purchased the keywords in the first place!

-So if you don’t have an appropriate landing page to convert the keywords, and unless you’re absolutely certain that the Advertiser is going to spring for new landing pages before your launch, then go ahead and make a recommendation about the landing pages, but in the mean time give the orphan keywords a miss.
+So if you don’t have an appropriate landing page to convert the keywords, then go ahead and make a recommendation about the landing pages.
+But in the mean time give the orphan keywords a miss.